RensTillmann/super-forms/src/docs/home.md

-!> **Notice:** this documentation is not 100% completed yet and currently being worked on...<br />[Help improve this documentation!](https://github.com/RensTillmann/super-forms/tree/master/docs)
+!> **Notice:** this documentation is work in progress...
+Not all features are listed and explained here.
+If you can't find what you are looking for please consider [contacting us](support) .
+99% of the times this plugin can do what you need it to do!<br />[Help improve this documentation!](https://github.com/RensTillmann/super-forms/tree/master/docs)

 ### What is Super Forms in short?